Dorothy Zbornak: Social commentary and politics

 The Golden Girls dealt with social issues that were considered topical and possibly controversial in the 1980s.
 Different episodes depict Dorothy dealing with phobias regarding hospitals and heights, first denying her fears and vulnerabilities before openly admitting them and seeking coping mechanisms.
 Dorothy also reveals she is a former smoker and recovering gambling addict.
 After briefly engaging in gambling again, she immediately falls into old habits, avoiding social situations but dismissing professional work in order to gamble more.
 Realizing her problem has resurfaced, she seeks help from Gamblers Anonymous and begins her recovery process anew.
 When Dorothy sees Blanche in a toxic relationship, the latter defends herself by saying her new boyfriend never physically assaults or hits her.
 Dorothy then relates her experience with verbal and emotional abuse, arguing that abuse does not need to be physical to cause harm.

 During the run of the show, Dorothy repeatedly expresses liberal views but never declares her party affiliation, though she does have a Michael Dukakis bumper sticker (covering a Walter Mondale bumper sticker) on her car.
 When then-President George H. W. Bush visits Miami, Dorothy intends to angrily confront him regarding education, only to be rendered mute at the shock of actually meeting him.
-Dorothy shared many of Bea Arthur's political views, who in a 2005 interview remarked "that's what makes Maude and Dorothy so believable: we have the same viewpoints on how our country should be handled."
+Dorothy shared many of Bea Arthur's political views, who in a 2005 interview remarked, "that's what makes Maude and Dorothy so believable: we have the same viewpoints on how our country should be handled."

 Dorothy's strong moral principles brought her into conflict with different people throughout the series, including the school in which she worked.
 When she refuses to give a lazy student passing grades simply because he is a star athlete, meaning he cannot play football, the school threatens and intimidates her.
 When the student later plays football anyway and breaks his leg, Dorothy visits him in the hospital, determined to continue teaching him.
 She reads him A Tale of Two Cities.
 On some occasions, Dorothy's beliefs and moral judgments are challenged, forcing her to reassess.
-When her son Mike decides to marry a woman 21 years older than him, Dorothy is concerned about the age difference but later concedes is not her business to stop them from marrying.
+When her son Mike decides to marry a woman 21 years older than him, Dorothy is concerned about the age difference, but later concedes it is not her business to stop them from marrying.
 In "Dorothy's Prized Pupil", Dorothy expresses compassion for such as Mario (Mario Lopez), a student who is an undocumented immigrant, offering to help him.
 When Blanche and Rose warn her that her new friend Barbara Thorndyke seems toxic, narrow-minded and snobbish, Dorothy repeatedly defends the woman, despite her obvious condescending attitudes.
 However, Dorothy later realizes that her friends are right when Barbara reveals that Sophia's Jewish friend will not be accepted to a "restricted" (i.e. WASP-only or predominantly so) club, whose membership policy Barbara tolerates merely because "they serve a great breakfast and the parking is free".